A Message from the Programme Controller

 We broadcast local news Monday to Friday, starting in the Breakfast Show at 6.30, then every two hours on the half hour until 4.30pm.

-Radio Redhill often features local events in our Sunday Colour Supplement magazine programme on Sunday afternoons and on our award-winning programme ‘Out and About’, presented by Irwyn Davies.
+Radio Redhill often features local events in our Sunday Colour Supplement magazine programme on Sunday afternoons and on our award-winning programme ‘Out and About’, presented by Katie Child.

 We have been very successful in entering the Hospital Radio Awards, winning gold, silver and being consistently highly placed, competing with hundreds of hospital radio stations from all over the country.

-The bedrock of our programmes are the Request Programmes broadcast every day.
-From Monday to Saturday between 8.30 and 10pm and on Sunday mornings between 10am and midday, we play the music that our listeners have asked to hear.
-This increasingly includes the staff, thanks to our medium wave transmissions.
+The bedrock of our programmes is the daily Your Requests.
+From Monday to Saturday between 8.30pm and 10pm and on Sunday mornings between 10am and midday, we play the music that our listeners in the East Surrey Hospital have asked to hear.

 The members of Radio Redhill work hard to bring these programmes to you, and we hope that you enjoy at least some of them.
 Full details of our shows are available in our monthly programme guide, delivered by our request collectors as they go around the wards.”
 Nigel Gray